yrp604/bad64-sys/docs/dev/themes.md

 1. `featureMapBaseColor` - Used to color the background
 2. `featureMapNavLineColor` - Used to color the line(s) that represent where you are in the binary
-3. `featureMapNavHighlightColor` - Used as a highlight outside of the navigation line(s)
+3. `featureMapNavHighlightColor` - Used as a highlight outside the navigation line(s)
 4. `featureMapDataVariableColor` - Used to highlight any area containing data variables
 5. `featureMapAsciiStringColor` - Used to highlight any area containing ASCII strings
 6. `featureMapUnicodeStringColor` - Used to highlight any area containing Unicode strings